Principal Secretary (Canada)

-In Canada, the Principal Secretary is a senior aide, often the most senior political aide, to a head of government.
-Formerly, the position of Principal Secretary was the most senior one in the Canadian Prime Minister's Office (PMO).
-However, since 1987, it has been second to the Chief of Staff position.
+In Canada, the principal secretary is a senior aide, often the most senior political aide, to a head of government.
+Formerly, the position of principal secretary was the most senior one in the Canadian Prime Minister's office (PMO).
+However, since 1987, it has been second to the chief of staff position.

-The Leader of the Official Opposition and most Canadian provincial Premiers also have a principal secretary.
+The Leader of the Official Opposition and most premiers also have a principal secretary.

-The role of the principal secretary may vary from administration to administration, depending on how the prime minister or provincial premier structures the workflow in his or her office; this has sometimes led to ambiguity in clearly defining the distinction between the roles of principal secretary and chief of staff to the general public.
+The role of the principal secretary may vary, depending on how the prime minister or premier structures the workflow in their office.
+This has sometimes led to ambiguity in clearly defining the distinction between the roles of principal secretary and chief of staff to the general public.